jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 There is a dedicated page about this: [Frequent Reboots](../Frequent-Reboots/).

-## Bad WebUI Responsiveness.
+## Bad WebUI responsiveness.
 What can I do?

 This is usually due to hardware or WLAN issues.
 There are already many entries in discussion section, some of which have good tipps.

 Possible checks / ideas:

 * ESP32CAM hardware antenna design is very poor in connection with camera frequency.
--> Simple test: When the device is in operation, putting your thumb on the camera connector and the directly adjacent components should make the device respond more quickly.
+  * Simple test: When the device is in operation, putting your thumb on the camera connector and the directly adjacent components should make the device respond more quickly.
--> Possible optimization: Here, an attempt was made to dampen the frequency influences somewhat by shielding.
+  * Possible optimization: Here, an attempt was made to dampen the frequency influences somewhat by shielding.
 [Shielding Example](https://www.reddit.com/r/esp32/comments/r9g5jc/fixing_ymmv_the_poor_frame_rate_on_the_esp32cam/)
-* WLAN channel: Preferably use 1, 6 or 11
+* WLAN channel: Preferably use channel 1, 6 or 11
 * Performance can vary depending on the AP manufacturer.
 If necessary, check with a mobile hotspot or other device to exclude AP influence
 * Try with an external antenna
 * Avoid VLAN, currently not fully supported